PGgit08/GameEngineTS/notes.md

 3. Game Loop(main loop)
     *.
 Calls Update() method of all Entities(includes update components + behaviors).
     *.
 Calls Render() method of all Entities(includes render components).

+## TODO

+1. Clean-Up Renderer
+2. Add VAOs
+3. Add Normal Mesh Creation

+( then you can release this as version 1.0 or something )